Kaylaesmith1/activities-frontend/TESTING.md

 Lighthouse testing was performed through the Google Chrome Developer Tools was used to test the application's *Performance*, *Accessibility*, *Best Practices* and *SEO* as a logged-in user on a desktop device.

-The performace score was rather poor, due to the inclusion of images for avatars, posted events and in other areas.
+The performace score was rather poor, I believe due to the inclusion of images for avatars, posted events and in other areas.
 This score could be improved in future iterations by compressing the images before uploading them.

 <details><summary>Lighthouse Score</summary>